misterblack1/trs80-diagnosticrom/README.md

 << Insert video links here when live >>

 In addition, most (all?)
-RAM tests contained inside diagnostic ROMs on various systems use a very rudimentary RAM test that is inadequate to detect subtle RAM problems.
-While the test in this ROM isn't the end-all, be-all of RAM tests, we feel it is better than the normal simple bit pattern tests used elsewhere.
-The RAM test implemented here is a "march" test, which is widely viewed as one of the best tests there is.
+RAM tests contained inside diagnostic ROMs on various systems use a very rudimentary RAM test that are inadequate to detect subtle RAM problems.
+While the test in this ROM isn't the end-all, be-all of RAM tests, we feel it is better than the typical simple bit pattern tests used elsewhere.
+The RAM test implemented here is a "march" test, which we have found to be much more reliable at detecting a variety of different RAM fault modes.

 ## Feature List